gradha/ELHASO-iOS-snippets/README.rst

 you don't want to use CoreLocation, simply uncheck in XCode the inclusion of the ``CLLocation+ELHASO.*`` files for your target build target.

+The class EHTimer wraps around NSTimer using the MAZeroingWeakRef class which you can find at https://github.com/mikeash/MAZeroingWeakRef.
+If you don't need EHTimer don't include it and you won't get compile erros due to MAZeroingWeakRef not being available.

 Documentation
 -------------